uwmadison-chm/bioread/README.md

 Also, the channel order I read is not the one displayed in the AcqKnowledge interface.
 Neither the order of the data nor any channel header value I can find seems to entirely control that.
 I'm gonna just assume it's not a very big deal.

+## File Format Documentation

+While there's no substite for code diving to see how things really work, I've written some [quick documentation of the file format.](https://github.com/njvack/bioread/blob/master/notes/file_format.md)

 ## Credits

 This code was pretty much all written by Nate Vack <njvack@wisc.edu>, with a lot of initial research done by John Ollinger.